About Parliamentary papers

-The term parliamentary papers includes:
+The term parliamentary papers can include:

-Other papers produced by Parliament and its committees.
+Papers and reports produced by Parliament and its committees.

 Papers presented to Parliament by outside bodies.